banerjeesouvik/react-whiteboard/README.md

 ## React Whiteboard
-A simple virtual whiteboard app built using React
+A simple virtual whiteboard app built using React and canvas

 ### Problem: Create a drawing board app, which contains a plain html canvas to let user draw and write on it.